-Abraham, the first star of the show was already being shoved aside by 2005.
+So, Abraham, the first star of the show, was already shoved aside in 2005.

 Esther and Jerry Hicks publicly shared the news of Jerry’s illness in the spring of 2011.
 It seems likely that he was ill longer than they admitted.
 Jerry, a small man, was down 15 pounds already.